 There is no perfect formula for all kinds of project estimations.
 That is why we keep the individual approach to each case to provide you with expected results that will correlate with your initial requirements and expectations regarding our estimation process.

 How we do project estimation at Lemberg Solutions

 With over 14 years of experience in IT, we know the best practices of how to estimate development projects from the inside out.
 Slavic Voitovych, our Head of IoT Business Development, knows exactly why companies want to have Lemberg Solutions estimate their projects:

-Our team follows all the strategic estimation phases, but there are also a few reasons why we’re better than other IT vendors.
-Here are some special things you can expect from us:
+Our team follows all the strategic estimation phases, but there are also a few reasons why we’re better than other IT vendors: